AniGEA/belly-button-challenge/README.md

 ## Background

 Welcome to the Belly Button Biodiversity Challenge!
-This project delves into the fascinating world of the microbes that inhabit human belly buttons.
-The dataset reveals that while a few microbial species, known as operational taxonomic units (OTUs), are found in more than 70% of people, many others are less common.
+This project explores the microbial ecosystems living in human navels—a unique and mostly unexplored part of our bodies.
+The goal is to catalog and understand the different microorganisms, called operational taxonomic units (OTUs).
+The dataset shows that while a few OTUs are found in more than 70% of people, most OTUs are relatively rare.

 For more details on the study, visit [Belly Button Biodiversity](https://robdunnlab.com/projects/belly-button-biodiversity/).